sickuritywizard/smashdupes-007/README.md

 # smashdupes-007
-A tool that removes duplicate files based on its checksum.
+A tool that removes duplicate files based on its checksum (blake2b).

 # Installation
 ```